apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 The following query performs two unnests.
 It unnests `dim3` into a column named `unnest-dim3`.
 It also performs an unnest on `dim2` and outputs the results to `unnest-dim2`.
 You can then treat the combination of `unnest-dim3` and `unnest-dim2` as Cartesian products.

 When you run the query, pay special attention to how the total number of rows has grown drastically.
 The source data has 2 rows.
-The unnested data has 12, (2 x 2 ) + (2 x 4).
+The unnested data has 12 rows, (2 x 2) + (2 x 4).

 <details><summary>Show the query</summary>